reisub/sparseMEM/README.md

 A LMS-substring is a substring `S[i..j]` with both `S[i]` and `S[j]` being LMS characters and there is no other LMS character in the substring.
 The termination character `$` is also a LMS-substring.

+`P1` is an array containing the pointers for all the LMS-substrings in S with their original positional order being preserved.

+If we have all the LMS-substrings sorted in the buckets in their lexicographical order where all the LMS- substrings in a bucket are identical, then we name each item of P1 by the index of its bucket to produce a new string `S1`.

+`SA1` - suffix array for `S1`

 ### Graphical example

 S - `cccagaaaactaccacctccggccagta$`